wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 If the customer uses more than the contracted rate, VMware bills for those additional data.
 Because VMware has to pay the cloud provider for data consumed by each Wavefront instances, we have to ensure that customers pay for the data they consume.
 But we want for you to get the largest amount of useful information possible from your data.
 This page has some tips.

-### How Do Find Usage Information?
+### How Do I Find Usage Information?

 Your Wavefront instance includes out-of-the-box dashboards and charts that help you determine how close you are to your contracted rate and allow you to explore remediation options.

 <table style="width: 100%;">
 <tbody>
 <tr>
-<td>If you're a SuperAdmin user and you want to know how close you are to exceeding your committed rate and whether you will be billed for overages, you can use the <a href="examine_usage.html">Usage Summary dashboard</a>.
+<td>If you're a Super Admin user and you want to know how close you are to exceeding your committed rate and whether you will be billed for overages, you can use the <a href="examine_usage.html">Usage Summary dashboard</a>.
 <ol>
-<li>Click the gear icon in the top right corner and select <strong>Usage Portal</strong></li>
+<li>Click the gear icon in the top right corner and select <strong>Usage Portal</strong>.</li>
 <li>Examine the charts on the dashboard. </li>
 </ol> </td>
 <td width="50%"><img src="/images/usage_overview.png" alt="screenshot of usage summary dashboard"></td></tr>